projectbarbel/barbelsite/docs/persistence.md

 The data of the required document IDs will be lazy loaded into `BarbelHisto`.

 > For a complete integration register the update handler methods as well as the lazy loading handlers.
 Note that lazy loading always requires to register the listeners to the **>synchronous<** event bus.
-###  Error handling
+###  Error handling with synchronous events
-With synchronous event listeners it's possible to implement an error handling that ensures data integrity in case of any errors in the event handlers.
+With synchronous event listeners clients can implement error handling in case of any errors in the event handlers.
 By default event listeners fail silently.
 This is because subsequent handlers should not be harmed when one handler fails.
 However, you can change that behavior for **synchronous** listeners by calling the `HistoEvent.failed()`.
 This will produce a `HistoEventFailedException` when the control returns to `BarbelHisto`.
 ```java
 @Subscribe
 public void handleInserts(InsertBitemporalEvent event) {